forcedotcom/SFDX-Data-Move-Utility/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug in the Plugin ONLY
+name: Bug Report
-about: Report a bug in the SFDMU Plugin (NOT for GUI bugs!)
+about: Report a bug in the SFDMU Plugin
 title: "[BUG] - Make sure to replace this placeholder text with a specific title for the issue!"
 labels: bug